smikitky/node-multi-integer-range/README.md

 but you can easily write your own generators to iterate over a MultiRange.
 An example is found in `examples/iterator-generator.js`.

-## TypeScript Definition (optional)

-The main logic is written in TypeScript, and this library comes with type definition file (`*.d.ts`).
-Inside your TS project, You can just type
-`import MultiRange = require('multi-int-ranges')`
-and enjoy the type safety (TypeScript >= 1.6).

-Of course you can use this library without TypeScript.

 ## Use in Browsers

 This library should be Browserify-friendly,